Featured Article

 Food Pantries

-In communities across The Salvation Army Greater New York (including Bronx, Queens, Manhattan, Staten Island and more), our Salvation Army food pantries provide free groceries and staple items to families and individuals in need.
-If you're searching for a food pantry near you or food pantries in NYC, our community centers are here to help.
-We distribute canned goods, non-perishable staples, fresh produce when available, and often personal hygiene items—all at no cost.
-For many in Queens, Manhattan, the Bronx, Staten Island, and elsewhere, our food pantry is a first line of support.
-Whether you’re dealing with rising grocery prices or gaps in assistance like SNAP, we’re here with consistent, caring relief.
+In communities across The Salvation Army Greater New York, our food pantries provide free groceries and staple items to families and individuals in need.
+We distribute canned goods, non-perishable staples, fresh produce when available at no cost.
+Whether someone is struggling with rising grocery prices or gaps in assistance like SNAP, we’re here with consistent relief.
 Thousands rely on our food banks and food pantry services.
-Our doors are open to all—no one should face hunger alone.
-Visit your nearest Salvation Army center to find Salvation Army food pantry hours, availability of free food, and pick‐up or walk‐in options.
+Our doors are open to all.
+No one should face hunger alone.
+Visit your nearest Salvation Army center to find food pantry and soup kitchen hours, availability of free food, and pick‐up or walk‐in options.

 restaurant